Barefoot Boy

 At lunch time, I made a point of sitting near him, since nobody else would have anything to do with him.
 I was too shy to talk, but I always smiled at him, and he would smile back.
 We never spoke, and I never learned his name.

-His lunch was two slices of bread with maybe a tablespoon of peanut butter.
+His lunch was two slices of bread, with maybe a tablespoon of peanut butter.
 That’s all.
 I know, because if the two slices of bread were crooked, he would carefully pull them apart and line them up straight.
 That’s when I would see that there was a paper thin smear of peanut butter, barely enough to hold the two slices together.

 That thin sandwich was in a small brown paper bag, which he was always careful to fold up and put back in his pocket.
 It got so wrinkled and worn out, but he would use it until it was falling apart, before he showed up with a new bag.